horizon-games/eth-state-channels-research/README.md

 # TODO, Build Optimizations

 * ethereum/
-  * dedicate abi.json files for each contract
+  * dedicated abi.json files for each contract

 * client/
   * why is filesize so large? minified at 544 kb for such a small code-base